nelso0/barbotine-scalping-bot/README.md

 ## How does it work?

-It's will be explained as clearly as I could on my website: https://barbotine.capital
+It's will be explained soon on my website: https://barbotine.capital

 ## Contact